al-caveman/cavemark/README.md

 by default.
 You can then style the `em` tags as you want, or completely replace the `em` tags by whatever you want.

+I basically think that emphasization of texts is a semantic unit, and it is of one type.
+I see no case where it is good to emphasize texts by underlines in some paragraph, and then emphasize by bold in another paragraph.
+To me this makes no sense.
+IMO, if you wish to denote that a text is emphasized, then stick to the standard format for such a thing.
+In other words, varying the emphasization format across your paragraphs is like changing the font and color used in your section headings.

+If you can convince me that more features are needed, I will change my mind.
+But so far I have not seen any reason to justify having multiple ways of defining section headings or emphasized texts.

 # Todo

   - [ ] Tables.